iamfatima/iamfatima/README.md

 *Very much a beginner but looking foward to improve my programming skills and learn more.*

-🌱 I’m currently working on a simple snake game in C and having fun with advent of code 2020.

 🍄 Want to learn about docker, html and javascript in a near future.

 ✨ Pronouns: she/her